Semi-supervised Semantic Segmentation with Mutual Knowledge Distillation: Method

 \subsection{Optimization of the Framework}

-The full training loss for the whole framework is described in Equation \ref{eq:whole-loss}, where $\alpha$ and $\beta$ are the loss weights.

-The first loss in Equation~\ref{eq:whole-loss} is the supervised segmentation loss for student models, defined as Equation~\ref{eq:sup loss}, where $\ell_{ce}$ is the cross-entropy loss function, $\mathbf{y}$ presents the ground truth, and $\theta_{1}$ and $\theta_{2}$ are model parameters of different students.

-The second term is described in Equation~\ref{eq:crossloss}, which is the consistency loss based on cross-entropy.
-The last term in Equation~\ref{eq:whole-loss} is the consistency loss between students same as CPS~\cite{chen2021semi}.

-We show our MKD framework in Algorithm \ref{algorithm}.
-We initialize student models with different random initialization parameters and set the same parameters for its teacher network.
-After obtaining perturbed data from the input images with SDA and WDA, we first use EMA to update the teachers' parameters.
-In addition, we follow~\ref{eq:cutmix} to obtain a segmentation map after CutMix.
-Moreover, the teachers' network features are followed in the same CutMix way to get the corresponding results.
-We calculate meaningful semantic augmented features by equation~\ref{eq:isda feature} as $FD$.
-And finally, as described in Fig.~\ref{fig:frame0}, we follow the equation~\ref{eq:whole-loss} to train the model.
+The full training loss for the whole framework is described in Eq. \eqref{eq: whole-loss}, where $\alpha$ and $\beta$ are the loss weights.
+The first loss in Eq. \eqref{eq: whole-loss} is the supervised segmentation loss for student models, defined as Eq. \eqref{eq: sup-loss}, where $\ell_{ce}$ is the cross-entropy loss function, $\mathbf{y}$ presents the ground truth, and $\theta_{1}$ and $\theta_{2}$ are model parameters of different students.
+The second term is described in Eq. \eqref{eq: cross-loss}, which is the consistency loss based on cross-entropy.
+The last term $\ell_{ss}^u$ in Eq. \eqref{eq: whole-loss} is the consistency loss between students same as CPS~\cite{chen2021semi}.
+We show our MKD framework in Algorithm~\ref{algorithm}.
+First, we initialize student models with different random initialization parameters and set the same parameters for its teacher network.
+Then, after obtaining augmented data from the input images with SDA and WDA, we first use EMA to update the teachers' parameters.
+Finally, as described in Fig.~\ref{fig: framework}, we follow Eq.~\eqref{eq: whole-loss} to train the model.